 If the Troubleshooting and Support Tools plugin is not able to access the internet, it won't be able to download regular expression pattern files and an error will be generated or it may get stuck on 0% scanning.
-The URLs in the table below are used to retrieve metadata, and can be tested from the server to see if they're resolvable (e.g.: using cURL or open in Internet Explorer).
+The URLs in the list below are used to retrieve metadata, and can be tested from the server to see if they're resolvable (e.g.: using cURL or open in Internet Explorer).

 To fix this